Gertrude Minna Kerr

 Brig.-Gen. Gwyn Venables Hordern was born on 27 June 1870.1 He was the son of Herbert Loveday Cooke Hordern and Emily Maria Maudslay.1 He married Lady Violet Elizabeth Milles, daughter of George Watson Milles, 1st Earl Sondes and Charlotte Stracey, on 8 April 1916.1 He died on 15 July 1945 at age 75, without issue.1

-Brig.-Gen. Gwyn Venables Hordern was educated at Wellington College, Berkshire, England.1 He was commissioned in 1891, in the service of the King's Royal Rifle Corps.1 He fought in the Nile Expedition in 1899.1 He fought in the Boer War between 1899 and 1902, where he was mentioned in despatches.1 He gained the rank of Brevet Major circa 1902.1 He fought in the First World War, where he was mentioned in despatches six times.1 He gained the rank of Brevet Lieutenant-Colonel in 1915.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1916.1 He gained the rank of Brevet Colonel in 1917.1 He was invested as a Companion, Order of the Bath (C.B.) in 1918.1 He was decorated with the Croix de Guerre (Belgian).1 He was decorated with the Order of Leopold of Belgium.1 He gained the rank of Colonel in 1919.1 He retired from the military in 1923, with the rank of Honorary Brigadier-General.1 He held the office of Justice of the Peace (J.P.) for Hampshire.1 He lived at Baughurst House, Ramsdell, Basingstoke, Hampshire, England.1
+He was educated at Wellington College, Berkshire, EnglandG.1 He was commissioned in 1891, in the service of the King's Royal Rifle Corps.1 He fought in the Nile Expedition in 1899.1 He fought in the Boer War between 1899 and 1902, where he was mentioned in despatches.1 He gained the rank of Brevet Major circa 1902.1 He fought in the First World War, where he was mentioned in despatches six times.1 He gained the rank of Brevet Lieutenant-Colonel in 1915.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1916.1 He gained the rank of Brevet Colonel in 1917.1 He was awarded the Croix de Guerre Belgian.1 He was appointed Companion, Order of the Bath (C.B.) in 1918.1 He was awarded the Order of Leopold of Belgium.1 He gained the rank of Colonel in 1919.1 He retired from the military in 1923, with the rank of Honorary Brigadier-General.1 He held the office of Justice of the Peace (J.P.) for Hampshire.1 He lived at Baughurst House, Ramsdell, Basingstoke, Hampshire, EnglandG.1

 Citations